kazzkiq/CodeFlask/README.md

 #### How do I define the size of my editor?

 The editor will assume the size of the element it was declared in.
-All you need to do is to set the dimensions of this element, example:
+All you need to do is to set the dimensions of this element in your style, example:

 ```html
 ...